moranja/ror-discussion-questions-houston-web-career-021819/README.md

   * a Tweet show action and view to display only one tweet
   * a Tweet comments action and view to display all comments for a single Tweet

 6 .
 In the code below what are the two private methods doing?
 How are they being called?
+Why would we use them?

 ```ruby
 class TweetController < ApplicationController